Camino Packing List: Which Blister Supplies To Pack

 We walked 800km (in 42 days) across Spain with very few problems.
 I experienced pinch blisters on both little toes, which I was prepared for and expecting, given my training hikes.
 On the 5th day, they became unbearable - they were filled with fluid which would drain away each night by the morning, but by the 5th day, Cam used a sterile scalpel to pop them, which was a great decision.
 We even watched your YouTube video twice before attempting this (see photo of Cam doing this)!

 We took extra good care of my toes, which resulted in them improving.
 They eventually calloused up, but the hardened skin (which was always a bit detatched since popping them) came off during showers a week or so later.
 I kept taping my toes each day and experienced no more pinch blisters.
-I had tried your duct tape idea before leaving, but it didn't really work, so I ditched the duct tape roll after about a week.
 During this time, I went to a pharmacy and got some toe separators, because this was the only thing I hadn't tried.
 BIG MISTAKE!!!
 They just gave me new blisters between my toes, nothing serious, but I never used them again!

 We learned a lot about daily distances for US.
 20km became easy, 25km got a bit tough but doable and 30+km was very difficult (but we did this out of necessity a quite few times).
 Cam got no blisters or anything - lucky duck!!!

 I wore injinji toe socks with icebreaker hiking socks over them.
 I wore Hoke One One Challenger trail runners, ½ size bigger to cater for X2 socks and swelling.
 The combination was amazing.
 My 'after walking shoes' were just as important - Crocs sandals with socks!!!
 Cam had the same sock combinations as me, but wore La Sportiva Mutant trail runners, which he loved.

 Blister kit contents